ComputeCanada/software-stack/doc/easybuild.md

 *runpath* to setting the loader, its historical name `setrpath.sh` remained the same for backward compatibility reasons.

-If the interpreter used by the binary is already our local Nix interpreter, the script will not patch anything as it is supposed to be working correctly from the compilation step.
+If the interpreter used by the binary is already our local Gentoo interpreter, the script will not patch anything as it is supposed to be working correctly from the compilation step.
 Sometimes, however, the binary still needs to be patched, and a special option `--any_interpreter` can force it: